Muhammad Ali of Egypt: Building the Egyptian state

 A 2015 study found that Ali's economic policies had a positive impact on industrialization in Egypt.

 Law under Muhammad Ali

 The purpose of the law was to represent Muhammad Ali in his absence.
-Muhammad Ali started his renovations in law by moving towards a more effective control over crime within Egypt.
-Most notably he did this by passing his first penal legislation in 1829, in an effort to get a stronger hold over the population.
+Muhammad Ali's initial focus was on reforming the criminal law, passing his first penal legislation in 1829.
 By this time, Muhammad Ali was already moving towards an establishment of an independent state, which he first expressed in 1830, by creating a state of "law and order", where Christians within Egypt can be safe, which was a way Muhammad Ali was able to pull influence from Europe.
-He started gradually renovating more of the government for him to hold more sway over it rather than the sultan.
-He implemented a police force, mostly well known within Cairo and Alexandria, that functioned not just as a form of authority over the law, but also as a form of a public prosecutor's office.
-Renovation of evidence used within the courts, that previously would not be used, started to be part of the system, the biggest one being autopsy reports, becoming an important asset among investigations and trials alike.
-With the use of non-Shari'a evidence allowed the process of law to work around the strict Shari'a rule of evidence, which restricted the use of certain forms of evidence.
-Autopsy became an important form of evidence used within criminal law in Egypt, even being used after Muhammad's reign amongst his successors in the 1850s.
+He started gradually reforming the government in a way that increased his influence and reduced that of the Sultan.
+He implemented a police force (principally in Cairo and Alexandria) that combined public order and prosecutorial functions.
+Strict Shari'a rules of evidence were relaxed, and modern evidence, particularly autopsy reports, became increasingly important in investigations and trials.